Skip to the content.

 With Columbina and Sandrone being finally confirmed to be playable by reputable leakers, this means that they’ve released all the female Harbingers except Signora.
 If we assume that Mare Jivari or Signora isn’t in Nod-Krai, I can’t help but think that this could be a litmus test to gauge the potential success of Signora’s banner.
 While they probably have internal projections, nothing speaks louder than the final revenue numbers from their banners, and they might use those to figure out things like what people want or don’t want in a Harbinger kit or which story elements would make the most impact for the audience and entice them to pull the banner.

-Also, by making it seem like they’re releasing all the female Harbingers but Signora, they’re creating a powerful effect where the lack of her banner sticks out like a sore thumb, which keeps her relevant in community discussions and builds anticipation for a potential future reveal.
+Also, by making it seem like they’re releasing all the female Harbingers but Signora, they’re creating a powerful effect where her absence sticks out like a sore thumb, which keeps her relevant in community discussions and builds anticipation for a potential future reveal.
+And Hoyo seems to know this, given how they seem to make the female Harbingers friendly towards each other, and they even made this tweet that makes the absence of Signora feel all the more powerful.
+They’re basically teasing us, the audience, by implying “Look how much more complete this would’ve been if she had been here”.

 Character design, kits, and playability are not set in stone